register-dynamics/registers.blog/_posts/2019-01-04-data-trusts.md

-we believe that for something as complex as storing and processing data (especially personal data) there must also be a [technical angle to the auditing](https://deepmind.com/blog/trust-confidence-verifiable-data-audit/) so that organisations who do right can prove their good standing and those that do not can have a legal consequence encofrced against them.
+we believe that for something as complex as storing and processing data (especially personal data) there must also be a [technical angle to the auditing](https://deepmind.com/blog/trust-confidence-verifiable-data-audit/) so that organisations who do right can prove their good standing and those that do not can have a legal consequence enforced against them.

 It's worth remembering that technical trust is also insufficient by itself – without any governance layer, breaches of the technical trust have